gbencke/PyPokerBot/README.md

 ## Implementation Details

+Below, I just highlight some implementation details and remarks:

+*All source code has been recently linted and refactored*

 ### Server

+The server is a very simple webserver using Flask framework, so it is no very scalable and does not uses any modern python technique like asynchronous request processing.

 #### Poker Odds Calculation

+The Odds calculator uses the MIT library and requires to be compiled from its C source: [pbots_calc](https://github.com/mitpokerbots/pbots_calc), the compilation is quite trivial but there are several other poker libraries required or the build.
+I have tested the build both on Ubuntu 16 and ArchLinux.

 #### REST API

+The Rest API is simply a single URL that receives a json on the format required by the Poker Odds Calculation C Library [pbots_calc](https://github.com/mitpokerbots/pbots_calc) and returns a JSON with a python tuple containing the response.

 ### Client

+The Client is the actual script running on a windows desktop and has a "task" architecture where in the CLI you specify the correct task to be performed by the tool, as we can see on the usage section above.

 #### Screenshot Grab

+The Poker Bot script detects the poker tables by its HWND and classname and instantiate a PokerTable class.
+Such class executes screen shots of the table, saving it for analysis.
+It is important that the table is placed on a certain location and with a certain size for the analysis to be performed as the regions of the image to be analyzed are in general hard coded.

 #### Image Analisys

+The image analysis code: *PokerTableScanner* class and its specializations uses OpenCV2 to do a histogram comparison between a certain region of the image and a template, for example if we are trying to detect with card the player has, we will compare the region of the image where the card should be with all the histograms from known cards, the best result will be the selected (detected) card.

+In order to detect the text of the message, we use a command line tool called tesseract that tries to detect the text from the image and returns it as a string.

 #### Decision Making

+The decision making is a very simple decision tree taking into account the hand equity, our position on the table and the current hand phase, as we can see on the example code below:

+        if self.position_button(analisys):
+            if hand_equity > 0.77:
+                ret = ('RAISE OR CALL', 20)
+            if hand_equity > 0.72:
+                ret = ('RAISE OR CALL', 10)
+            if hand_equity > 0.60:
+                ret = ('RAISE OR CALL', 5)
+        if self.position_out_position(analisys):
+            if hand_equity > 0.77:
+                ret = ('RAISE OR CALL', 20)
+            if hand_equity > 0.72:
+                ret = ('RAISE OR CALL', 5)
+        if self.position_bb_check(analisys):
+            if hand_equity > 0.77:
+                ret = ('RAISE OR CALL', 20)
+            if hand_equity > 0.72:
+                ret = ('RAISE OR CALL', 20)
+            if hand_equity > 0.60:
+                ret = ('RAISE OR CALL', 5)
+        return ret

 ## Current Status and Improvements

+This is a first attempt to implement a completely functional poker playing bot, but at this moment, it has the following improvement points:

+* **AI**: Implement real AI techniques and not simple decision trees.
+* **Additional Platforms**: Currently the pot only support Pokerstars, but it can easily be added support for PartyPoker, 888Poker and other platforms.
+* **Stealth**: Currently poker platforms have several algorithms that detect if the player is human or a bot, currently there is no implementation to mimic regular human player behavior and it is very easy to detect that it is a automated bot playing due to several reasons like: Python script running, always clicking on the same screen coordenatess and many other playing characteristics.